TempAccountNull/Drinol/readme.md

 Apoxied#1337: Halo 3 Research information that i have yet to use.

-SilentRunner#6097: Information borrowed from his project "MCC Toolbox".
+SilentRunner#6097: Information borrowed from his "MCC Toolbox" project.